matthewwall/weewx-swb/readme.txt

 weewx-swb

-This is a driver for weewx that collects data from the SMA Sunny Webbox.
+This is a driver for weewx that collects data from the SMA Sunny WebBox.
 The webbox is a network interface to inverters on a photovoltaic system.

 Installation

-0) install weewx

-(see the weewx user guide)
+0) install weewx (see the weewx user guide)

+1) download the driver

+wget -O weewx-swb.zip https://github.com/matthewwall/weewx-swb/archive/master.zip

-1) install the swb driver
+2) install the driver

-wee_extension --install weewx-sma
+wee_extension --install weewx-swb.zip

-2) configure the driver
+3) configure the driver

 wee_config --reconfigure

-3) start weewx
+4) start weewx

 sudo /etc/init.d/weewx start